Fermín Toro: Biography

-Within his public life he was Minister of Foreign Affairs, twice Minister of Finance (in 1847 and in 1858), President of the National Convention of 1858, President of the Chamber of Deputies, Plenipotentiary Minister to the United Kingdom, Spain, France and Colombia, and Presidential candidate in two occasions.
+Within his public life he was Minister of Foreign Affairs, twice Minister of Finance (in 1847 and in 1858), President of the National Convention of 1858 in charge of elaborating a new Constitution, President of the Chamber of Deputies, Plenipotentiary Minister to the United Kingdom, Spain, France and Colombia, and Presidential candidate in two occasions.
 Together with the Government of the Spanish Queen Isabel II he signed in 1846 the Ratification of the Treaty of Recognition of Venezuela's Independence by Spain, the former colonial metropolis.
 Subsequently, a ball on his honour was offered by the Queen.
-He also negotiated border delimitations with Colombia and relevant political issues with European capitals.
+He also negotiated border delimitations with Colombia and relevant political issues with the United States, European capitals, and Brazil.

 He is also remembered for his writings and oratorical skills.
 Even though he was the author of the first Venezuelan novel he is better known for his economic and political essays.
 The relevance attained by his essays is shown by the fact that he was quoted by Leo Tolstoy in Resurrection.
 He was also active as a philologist and a botanist.
-He is considered by many as the best orator in Venezuela's parliamentary history.
+He is considered as the best orator in Venezuela's parliamentary history.

 Within Venezuela's history, he epitomizes the strength of moral character against the oppressive force of government, as expressed by his stance against the attack on Congress ordered on 24 January 1848 by President Jose Tadeo Monagas.
 All Venezuelans learn in school the famous phrase by which he responded to Monagas' envoys, which wanted him to validate the violation of Congress: "Go and tell General Monagas that my dead body can be carried, but Fermin Toro doesn't prostitute himself".